 Quercetin may interact with herbs or supplements that are broken down by the liver.

-Based on laboratory study, platelet aggregation may be inhibited which may increase bleeding risk.
+Based on laboratory study, platelet aggregation may be inhibited that may increase bleeding risk.

 Papain or bromelain may increase the absorption of quercetin.
 Vitamin C may enhance the antioxidant activity of quercetin.
 Consumption of rutin-containing herbs may cause additive effects due to quercetin content.